jmne/ps-housetech-website/website/docs/calendar/wiki.md

         username = os.getenv('YOUR_USERNAME')
         password = os.getenv('YOUR_PASSWORD')
 ```
-At last, check credentials and Email.
+Check credentials and Email.
 If the username, password, and room email are provided (i.e., not None or an empty string), the code calls the `update_credentials` function to update the credentials and room email.
-Then, return the results list using `self.get_calendar_items` which contains the room-email related calendar items.
+Then, return the results list using `self.get_calendar_items` which contains the room-email related calendar events.
 ```shell
  if username and password and room_email:
     self.update_credentials(username, password, room_email)